zargovv/discore.js/README.md

       // Will run run() method if true, otherwise disabledRun() method.
       enabled: true,
       key: null, // Same as name but more important.
-      name: null, // Key is going to be event name.
+      name: null, // Key is going to be trigger name.
       id: undefined, // UniqID if not defined.
-Used to get the event.
+Used to get the trigger.
+      once: false, // Unloads after first use if true.
     };
     // If key and name are null then they will be defined as file name.
-    // For example, filter.js is gonna be 'filter'
+    // For example, xp.js is gonna be 'xp'
   }

   get customOptions() {